 Thus, North Carolina established its own prohibition years before it became national in 1920.
 Clearly, the vast majority of North Carolinians wanted prohibition.
 And they wanted it to work.

 Unfortunately, neither state-wide nor National Prohibition reduced the production of moonshine.
-After the former was established, speakeasies sprang up over the state.
+After the former was established, speakeasies and blind pigs sprang up over the state.
 They did so “like mushrooms after rain.”
-A reported $15,000,000 worth of alcoholic beverages came into the state from nearby Richmond alone each year.
+A reported $15,000,000 worth of alcoholic beverages came into the state from nearby Richmond, Virginia, alone each year.
 That’s about $375,000,000 in today’s dollars

-The director of prohibition enforcement for the eastern part of the state was distressed.
+The director of prohibition enforcement for the eastern part of the state expressed frustration.
 He reported that “we have more illicit distilleries than any other State in the Union; and the number is increasing.”

 Prohibition not only failed to reduce crime, but created it.
 It not only failed to reduce moonshine, but increased it.
 It not only failed to increase public morality, but reduced it.